 - Acting in the interests of healthcare investors

-New Trends in application of AI for Healthcare
+Future Trends of AI in Healthcare

 Current emerging Artificial Intelligence applications are plenty:

-Management of Chronic Diseases – plenty of medical institutions (clinics, hospitals) use AI/ML to monitor patients current state with the help of sensors and data analysis automation.
-In some cases, medical facilities are poorly equipped for providing proper care 24/7 for chronics.
-AI is of great help while taking this patient-centred approach.
+Medical institutions (clinics, hospitals) use AI/ML to monitor patients’ current state with the help of sensors and data analysis automation.
+In some cases, medical facilities are poorly equipped to provide proper care 24/7 for chronic patients.
+AI solutions are of great help while taking this patient-centred approach.

 - Lifestyle management